The Turnpike Trail is a 4.4-mile trail along the hillside south of

 requirement.
 The climbing is mild and broken up by gentle descents.

-The trail is done as an out-and-back -- 8.8 miles round trip -- but there's an option to return by
+The trail can be done as an out-and-back -- 8.8 miles round trip -- or as

 Bruce pedals through